facebook Meta Pixel

 • Pressure – Dull intra-abdominal heaviness, tightness, crammed feeling, or periumbilical pinching.

-Significant tenderness, lymphadenopathy, erythema, rapid enlargement, or systemic illness rarely indicate emergent strangulation as fatty based epigastric tissues generally preclude vascular compromise like intestinal incarcerations.
-Still, progressive epigastric hernia expansion risks bowel involvement eventually.
+Significant tenderness, lymphadenopathy, erythema, rapid enlargement, or systemic illness rarely indicate emergent strangulation, as fatty-based epigastric tissues generally preclude vascular compromise like intestinal incarcerations.
+Still, progressive epigastric hernia expansion eventually risks bowel involvement.

 When Should You See a Doctor for an Epigastric Hernia?

 An epigastric hernia will not heal on its own.
 Only surgery can repair the condition.
-In children, surgery can be postponed until the child reaches an older age.
+Surgery can be postponed in children until the child reaches an older age.
 For adults, it's common to be diagnosed with an epigastric hernia that originated earlier in life.
-The hernia may have been present for years without you being aware of it.
+The hernia may have been present for years without your awareness.
 For many, these hernias produce no symptoms until later in life.

 Certain conditions and factors can produce epigastric hernia symptoms, such as obesity, strain, and muscle weakness.